Klyra-project/Klyra/README.md

 cargo install cargo-klyra
 ```

-> If installing binstall or cargo-klyra fails, try adding `--locked` to the install command
+> If installing cargo-binstall or cargo-klyra fails, try adding `--locked` to the install command

 After installing, log in with: